conradoqg/naivecoin/README.md

 The blockchain holds two information, the block list, and the transactions list.
 Its responsibility is to verify arriving blocks, transactions and to keep the blockchain coherent.

-Blockchain is a sequence of correlated blocks by hash
+Blockchain is a sequence of correlated blocks by hash:
 ```
 +-----------+                +-----------+                +-----------+
 |           |  previousHash  |           |  previousHash  |           |